Seekatar/seekatar.github.io/_posts/2024-08-11-build-template-repository.md

 {% endraw %}
 ```

 > A word about `$(tags)`.
 That will work, as long as the caller has set a variable `tags`.
-That is the equivalent to to using a global variable, which we all know are evil.
+That is equivalent to using a global variable, which we all know is evil.
 It's best to use a parameter instead of macro syntax in a `steps` template.
 You can use it in `jobs` or `stages` templates, *if* you defined the variable in the template.

-Adding a few parameters, clears all that up.
-If the caller conforms to our typical project layout, the only parameters needed are `isDryRun` and `repositoryName`
+Adding a few parameters clears all that up.
+If the caller conforms to our typical project layout, the only parameters needed are `isDryRun` and `repositoryName`.

 ```yaml
 {% raw %}